get-connected-health/connected-health-design-system/docs/lovable.md

 #### Guard‑rail examples
 - Do **not** change the public API of existing components.
 - Keep bundle‑size delta under **2 KB**.
+- Use bg-gradient-warm-x for section backgrounds.
+- Do not add bg-gradient-to-*, from-*, or to-* utilities alongside it.

 Place guard‑rails at the end of the prompt so they are top‑of‑mind when the AI plans the diff.